 As part of the revised Aid and Attendance benefit beginning on October 18, 2018 a bright line net worth limit of $129,094 will be used and adjusted each year for inflation (current net worth limit as of December 2020).
 This net worth will include any assets you may have currently as well as in a 3 year look back period.
 Any decrease of assets must be spent on items or services for which fair market value is received.
 Note that VA does not differentiate between liquid and non-liquid assets, both will count toward your net worth.
 A primary residence is excluded in net worth with certain limitations, your main residence if it does not exceed 2 acres, or 87,120 square feet will not be counted in your assets.
 If any of the property over 2 acres is not marketable it will not be counted toward your assets.
 Any property over 2 acres will be included as part of your assets.

 When determining qualification for benefits a special provision for calculating pension income allows household income to be reduced by 12 months worth of future, recurring medical expenses.
 These expenses may include: insurance premiums, cost of home care, cost of paying a person to provide care, cost of adult day care or cost of assisted living or nursing home.
 Applicants must submit appropriate evidence for a rating and for reoccurring costs to qualify for this special provision.

 We encourage you to speak with a financial planner when navigating through the application process yourself as the information covered above is only a general overview.

-As you’ve read there are many options to think about when planning for and paying for Senior Living.
-It may seem like an overwhelming task to find a combination of what works best for you, we recommend speaking with a financial planner or Elder Law Attorney when exploring your options.
+As you’ve read there are many financial resources to think about when planning for and paying for Senior Living.
+It may seem like an overwhelming task to find a financial combination that works best for you, we recommend speaking with a financial planner or Elder Law Attorney when exploring your options.
+You can also explore our financial resources page.
 If you need recommendations feel free to reach out to your closest Northbridge community for a list of helpful resources!